QuentinMahieu/ETL-project/README.md

   - crime rate
   - prisons figures

-We want to collect informations about crimes in Australia to be more specifics:
+We want to collect informations about crimes & prisoners in Australia:

-  - Most frequent crimes
+  - prisoners offenses
+  - crime types
+  - age and sex
-  -
+  - origin

 We want to go a step further and collect informations about drug seizures around the world :